FTarfasse/quick-perf-wiki/SQL-annotations.md

 In the case where you are developing a new feature, perhaps with the help of *Test-Driven Development* (TDD), your test may fail because the business property is unrespected but also because some performance properties checked by global annotations are unrespected.
 In order to do one step at a time, you can _temporarily_ disable global annotations by applying [@FunctionalIteration](https://github.com/quick-perf/doc/wiki/core-annotations#disablequickperf) or [@DisableQuickPerf](https://github.com/quick-perf/doc/wiki/core-annotations#disablequickperf) or [@DisableGlobalAnnotations](https://github.com/quick-perf/doc/wiki/core-annotations#disableglobalannotations) at method level.

-# Apply SQL annotations at method level
+# Apply SQL annotations on test methods

-In addition to the performance properties verified by the global annotations, you can check other performance properties at method level.
+In addition to the performance properties verified by the global annotations, others can be checked for some test methods.

-In addition, the annotations applied at method level can help you to document your code.
-By example, by reading ```@ExpectSelect(1)``` annotation applied on a test method, you kwow that we expect one select sent to the database.
+The annotations added on the test methods can help to document the code.
+For example, by reading ```@ExpectSelect(1)``` annotation applied on a test method, we know that we expect exactly one select sent to the database.

-Among all the SQL annotations, we recommend to use the following at method level:
+Among all the SQL annotations, we recommend using the following on test methods:

 |Annotation                                             |Short description            |
 | ------------------------------------------------------|-----------------------------|